-Senior Traveller Training Centres
+Senior Traveller Training Centres (STTCs)

-The Department of Education and Science supports 33 Senior Traveller Training Centres.
-These centres provide a two-year programme of integrated education, training and work experience.
-A training allowance is paid to trainees according to age.
+The Department of Education and Skills supports 33 STTCs.
+These centres provide a two-year programme of integrated education, training and work experience for Travellers aged 18 and over.
+A training allowance is paid to learners according to age.
+For further information contact your local VEC.